lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 By moving enumeration to a  ```Sequence``` type, consumers of the DOM don't need to be concerned with how the list of Child Nodes is navigated.

-## Attempt 1: Swift Structure from libxml2 DOM
+## Implementation 1: Swift Structure from libxml2 DOM

 The first thing that springs to mind is that given a DOM in ```libxml```, some of the Data can be pulled out into a pure Swift data structure[^class-vs-struct].
 This Swift data structure will contain all of the relationships and Text Nodes, whilst implementing the previously defined ```XMLParsableType```.